FREQUENTLY ASKED QUESTIONS:

 HOW CAN I LOCATE ONE:

-Unfortunately, American Case Company, doing business in Albuquerque, NM, is no longer in business as far as I know.
+Unfortunately, the man who made my lamps (whose name I do not recall but was formerly doing business in Albuquerque, NM, as American Case Company) is no longer in business as far as I know.

 Here is a site where you can purchase the lighting parts for a Lamp Scene.